M Idioms

 I asked my friend to mind his own business when he asked me about my problems with my father.

-- be very careful about what one does or says
+- to be very careful about what one does or says

-You should mind your P`s and Q`s and not say anything to offend your aunt.
+I must mind my p`s and q`s and not say anything to offend my aunt.

 mind the store